Quality assurance-related policies

 There are some additional considerations for distance learning provision during both programme approval and ongoing review stages.
 These are described in this policy.

 Inclusiveness is one of the core University values.
 This framework explains how we will incorporate inclusiveness throughout our cultures, business and day-to-day organisational practice.

 A joint honours programme is an interdisciplinary programme where students combine two different subjects in approximately equal proportions in line with the University definition of joint honours.

 Joint honours programme approval

 Schools have overall academic responsibility for all programmes they parent.
 For joint honours programmes, this includes responsibility for programme amendments, in liaison with co-teaching departments.

 Joint PhD degrees

-Joint awards involve a collaboration with another degree awarding institution leading to the award of a single qualification.
+Joint / dual awards involve a collaboration with another degree awarding institution leading to the award of a single or joint qualification.